 The Group's strategy is to focus on recession resilient sectors with a balanced portfolio across building construction, infrastructure and services, limiting the exposure to any one area.
-In particular, the government's spending plans on infrastructure sectors such as defence, nuclear, healthcare, custodial and rail and its targets for transitioning the UK to a low carbon economy should present opportunities.
+In particular, the government's spending plans on infrastructure sectors such as defence, nuclear, healthcare, airports, universities and rail and its targets for transitioning the UK to a low carbon economy should present opportunities.
+Both the current UK government and the opposition parties recognise the important of infrastructure to enable economic growth and have publicly committed to accelerating the building of critical infrastructure for energy, transport and technology.

-The Group continues to monitor the impact of the energy crisis, Brexit and the Ukraine conflict, and has developed plans to respond to a range of scenarios.
+The Group continues to monitor the impact of the challenging market conditions, and has developed plans to respond to a range of scenarios.
 Underpinned by the Group's strong balance sheet, these plans consider market conditions, the availability of the workforce, changes in productivity and the availability and price of materials.
-The Group's forward order book remains healthy at £1.3bn and is forecast
+The Group's forward order book remains healthy at £1.4bn and is forecast to grow with an increasing proportion of work direct with the end client.